 - Lastly, add the chopped green onion and torn/chopped basil to the mixture and pulse gently to mix.

-- Place your spring-form pan inside your baking dish and fill with enough hot water to reach about halfway up the cheesecake pan, but no higher.
+- Place your spring-form pan inside your baking dish and fill with enough hot water to reach about 1/3 of the way up the cheesecake pan.